AxmetES/Parser_for_Web-library/README.md

  ## Motivation

- The code is written for educational purposes - this is a lesson in Python and web development on the site [Devman] (https://dvmn.org).
+ The code is written for educational purposes - this is a lesson in Python and web development on the site [Devman](https://dvmn.org).